leanoLEE58/Bio-Inspired-Inchworm-Robot-for-Offshore-Wind-Turbine-Inspection/README.md

 @misc{tian2025inchworm,
   title={Bio-Inspired Inchworm Robot for Offshore Wind Turbine Inspection:
-         A Rigid-Flexible Coupled Approach with Vision-Tactile Fusion}, author={Tian, Xinrong and Lu, Jingjing and Zhang, Siyuan and Lu, Guohang and Zheng, Zhiyang and Chen, Qi and Zhu, Jinchi}, year={2025}, institution={Ocean University of China},
+         A Rigid-Flexible Coupled Approach with Vision-Tactile Fusion}, author={Tian, Xinrong and Li Jiayi and Lu, Jingjing and Zhang, Siyuan and Lu, Guohang and Zheng, Zhiyang and Chen, Qi and Zhu, Jinchi}, year={2025}, institution={Ocean University of China},